MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

 **Savings:** 36 **Total savings:** 6766

-### Hole 8: Inline make_tlv
+### Hole 6: Inline make_tlv

-We're getting pretty desparate here.
-However, we can make aan observation: two of the calls to `make_tlv` use static data.
+We're getting pretty desperate now.

+We can make one more observation: two of the calls to `make_tlv` use static data.
 That means that if we inline them and just use the final value, we might save some bytes.
 The second call will need to be inlined fully since it's not static data, but it should still help.

 The result: